buggyrace/buggy-race-server/DEVELOPMENT.md

 The options `--column-inserts` `--data-only` force this to be a data-inserting-only SQL file.
 You can also use `--table=users` for example.

+### How to add a new config setting to the code

+Adding a new config setting is relatively straightforward provided you add _everything_ in this list at once.
+You _must_ provide a default value for the
+setting: the first time the code is run, the new setting will be added to the database and it will use this value if (as is likely in existing installations) there's no explicit value provided in ENV or `.env`.

+Go to `buggy_race_server/config.py` and add the new setting there.
+It's a good idea to find the most similar existing setting and search for that, because this is really about following the existing pattern!

+* Add the setting to the `ConfigSettingNames` `enum`.
+If it's one that admin should edit during setup, add it to the (long) list that appears after the comment "User-editable config settings: presented in the settings/config"

+* If it's a setting that admin should edit during setup, add it to the relevant `GROUP` in `ConfigSettings`

+* Add its default value to `DEFAULTS` in `ConfigSettings`.
+  You **must** add a default because this setting will be added (i.e., written to the database) when the app launches.

+* Add the correct type to `TYPES` in `ConfigSettings`.
+If you don't it will default to `STRING`... but be explicit anyway, so there's no doubt you meant it to be what it is.

+* If it's a setting that admin should edit during setup, add a helpful text to `DESCRIPTIONS`.
+This is used both in the config-setting form and also in the
+ documentation: see _How to keep the customising pages up to date in the docs_ below for the semi-automated way this works.

+If you do those things, the next time you run the race server app you'll see (in the console) a message telling you a config setting (with default value) was inserted into the database.

+### How to remove a config setting from the code

+If you made a config setting obsolete, that is, you _remove_ it from `config.py` because it's no longer used, the redundant setting will persist in the database _but_ a friendly blue button appears on the admin dashboard inviting you (or any staff user) to "purge" it.
+That's a safety mechanism which might be handy during development.

+Be sure to remove all references to it, of course — so you'll pretty much be doing the opposite of the process for adding a new setting to `congig.py`, above.

 ### How to add animated diagrams to the Tech Notes (202)

 > There are currently two: in _webserver_ and _flask-webserver_: